scris/preskim/README.md

 **Why don't I contribute directly to the Skim app?**

-I don't quite get used to the SourceForge platform and SVN way, so I choose to fork it from SourceForge and do on my own.
+I don't quite get used to the SourceForge platform and SVN way, so I choose to fork it and do on my own.

 ## Copyright and License

 Copyright (c) 2024 [Tianze Ds Qiu](https://tianzeds.com/) and other contributors.
 All rights reserved.

 This app is built with ❤️ in Hangzhou and Beijing.

 Preskim is developed based upon Skim, which is created by [Michael O. McCracken](https://sourceforge.net/u/mmcc/profile/) and now maintained by [Christiaan Hofman](https://sourceforge.net/u/hofman/profile/).